- Supplements Facts

 Once this part is completed, the result is a pure and potent Aloe vera powder that is sent for laboratory testing to confirm it meets all desired specifications.

-Subsequently, the powder is transported to Dr. Danhof in the Dallas, Texas area.
-Dr. Danhof then performs his own testing to assure the Aloe vera powder meets his and NatureCity®'s standards.
+Subsequently, the powder is transported to Dr. Danhof's lab in the Dallas, Texas area.
+Dr. Danhof's lab then performs its own testing to assure the Aloe vera powder meets his and NatureCity®'s standards.

 Only at this point is the powder ready for encapsulation and bottling - which is done at an NSF and USDA Organic certified facility in New Jersey.
 You should know that here the powder is again tested before and after packaging (the third and fourth times the TrueAloe™ powder is tested) for quality assurance purposes.